-Nursery managers (including officer in charge) have the authority to suspend an employee pending investigation.
-Only the nursery manager (including officer in charge) and higher management have the authority to dismiss an employee as set out above.
+Nursery Setting Leads (including officer in charge) have the authority to suspend an employee pending investigation.
+Only the nursery Setting Lead (including officer in charge) and higher management have the authority to dismiss an employee as set out above.

 Gross misconduct